MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-api-perm.md

 ---
-title: Error after connecting and sigining in to Salesforce CRM
+title: Error after connecting and signing in to Salesforce CRM
 description: Troubleshoot and resolve issues when an error message is displayed after connecting and signing in to Salesforce CRM. ms.date: 08/22/2023 ms.topic: article